KyleKincer/testing/docs/guide.md

 ## Table-Driven Tests

 Use subtests to implement table-driven tests.
 The `t.run` method executes a named subtest with a fresh testing context.
 If a subtest fails, the parent test is marked as failed and the subtest's log messages are prefixed with its name.
 Subtests share the same `This` object as the parent test, so any instance methods or state remain available.
+Pass optional data as the third argument when using a helper method for the subtest logic.

 ```4d
 Function test_math_operations($t : cs.Testing.Testing)